GM to make first sports car with SS nameplate

-DETROIT (Reuters) - General Motors Co, the largest U.S. automaker, will begin selling its first rear-wheel-drive performance sedan under the Chevrolet brand in the United States in 17 years, it said Thursday.
+DETROIT (Reuters) - General Motors Co (GM.N), the largest U.S. automaker, will begin selling its first rear wheel drive performance sedan in the United States in 17 years, it said Thursday.

 The Chevrolet SS will be equipped with a V8 engine and built as a 2014 model.
 It will arrive in showrooms in late 2013.